Photonics-Bretagne/Python_Wrapper_For_Zolix/README.md

 Then, you can use more functions available in the library [zolix/app folder](Dependencies/Python_Zolix_Gateway/zolix/app).
 More information about these functions can be retrieved here [EN-OperationManual_ZolixOmniSpec](documentation/EN-OperationManual_ZolixOmniSpec.pdf)

+## Funding ##

+This project was partially funded by FEDER (grant number 1110/EU001051/00065007) and by Région Bretagne.

 ## About us ##

 Photonics Bretagne is a research and technology organisation (RTO), based in Lannion (France).
 In partnership with Arvalis institute, the biophotonic team of Photonics Bretagne aims at increasing the development of light-based technologies for life sciences such as agriculture, biomedical, agri-food, and environment.
 More information are available on our [website](https://www.photonics-bretagne.com/en/about-photonics-bretagne/).